outmoded1PonGee0/outmoded1PonGee0.github.io/README.md

 <iframe src="https://www.google.com/maps/embed?pb=!4v1705388118659!6m8!1m7!1sa0klXH-tu7Dz5M6dU4Kbyg!2m2!1d13.7079826126808!2d123.2150585615726!3f107.27430233511757!4f-0.24341063560639498!5f0.7820865974627469" width="600" height="450" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>

-To locate the Parroquia de Nuestra Señora de la Porteria in Calabanga, use particular address data or coordinates.
+--To locate the Parroquia de Nuestra Señora de la Porteria in Calabanga, use particular address data or coordinates.
 Using internet mapping programmes or contacting local sources can provide more accurate information on the church's precise location inside the municipality.
 It is recommended that you confirm any specifics with local authorities or people for the most up-to-date and precise information, as geographical details can change over time.

 &nbsp; &nbsp; &nbsp; &nbsp;

-Parish Priest and Parochial Vicar appointed to Our Lady of La Porteria Parish in Calabanga
+## Parish Priest and Parochial Vicar appointed to Our Lady of La Porteria Parish in Calabanga:

 &nbsp; &nbsp; &nbsp; &nbsp;